Parvin16/sd_training/readme.md

 ![note3](https://user-images.githubusercontent.com/118954022/209571802-819f7ae9-5f01-4234-b444-35500a9dea72.jpg)

 * **Clock Jitter** - The short-term variations of a signal with respect to its ideal position in time.
 It is the variation of the clock period from edge to edge.
 It can vary +/- jitter value.
 Jitter value depends on the type of clock source.
+Stochastic variations of clock generation.
 * **Clock Uncertainty** - Specifies a window within which a clock edge can occur.
 The uncertainty in the timing of  the clock edge is to account for several factors such as jitter and additional margins used for timing verification.

 ![note4](https://user-images.githubusercontent.com/118954022/209571863-dc4b7b5f-9e7f-4916-834c-98e1e85ad5fa.jpg)

+### Clock Generation

+All our clock sources will also have inherent variations in the clock period due to stochastic effects.
+There will be non-zero rise time, and the edge will arrive within a window, wherein the location of edge varies from cycle to cycle within window.
+This is known as jitter, meaning edge will arrive within a margin window and not at the exact time as expected.
+Because of this jitter, our timing will not be as expected as our margin will not be the same anymore.

+Tclk - Tjitter >= Tcq + Tcombi + Tsetup

+Clock sources such as Oscillator, Phase-Locked Loop (PLL) and external clock source.
+All the clock sources have inherent variations in the clock period due to stochastic effects.

+### Clock Skew

+Practical Clock Tree - Clock Tree built during CTS.
+Ideal Clock Tree - Logic optimization happens in synthesis.
+Timing Clean path in synthesis may fail after STA.
+During synthesis, our timing will be clean, but once CTS is performed and the delays and clock skews are introduced, our available timing window will be eaten up.
+Thus we need to perform optimization with consideration to clock skew and jitter.
+Our timing delay now affected by the clock skew.

+Tclk => Tcq + Tcomb + T su + Tskew

 ### Setting Up Clocks